podium-lib/podium-lib.github.io/docs/api/layout.md

     },
 });
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### .view(template)

-Set the default encapsulating HTML document template.
+Sets the default encapsulating HTML document template.

 Takes a template function that accepts an instance of HttpIncoming, a content
-string as well as any additional markup for the document's head section as in:
+string as well as any additional markup for the document's head section:

 ```js
 (incoming, body, head) => `Return an HTML string here`;
 ```

-In practice this should look something like:
+In practice this might look something like:

 ```js
 layout.view((incoming, body, head) => `<!doctype html>